JoshGreen000/4001_CI_Bio_Eng_Final_Project/README.md

-These are files from FABRIC.
+These are files from FABRIC VM.

 Logs: holds stderr and stout from running scrips.
       Results: holds the stderr and stdout from individual subject run through the scripts.